 The national sentinel audit of stroke assesses the quality of the organisation and delivery of multi-disciplinary inpatient services in England, Wales and Northern Ireland.

-The National Clinical Audit of Specialist Rehabilitation for Patients with Complex Needs Following Major Surgery is conducted in partnership with the British Society of Rehabilitation Medicine (BSRM) and led by: The UK Rehabilitation Outcomes Collaborative (UKROC), London North West Healthcare NHS Trust, The Trauma Audit and Research Network (TARN), Manchester University, and The Cicely Saunders Institute, King’s College London.
+The National Clinical Audit of Specialist Rehabilitation for Patients with Complex Needs Following Major Injury is conducted in partnership with the British Society of Rehabilitation Medicine (BSRM) and led by: The UK Rehabilitation Outcomes Collaborative (UKROC), London North West Healthcare NHS Trust, The Trauma Audit and Research Network (TARN), Manchester University, and The Cicely Saunders Institute, King’s College London.
 It will provide a comparative assessment of services provided in relation to specialist injuries caused by events such as road accidents and falls etc. The main focus will be on three key areas: an audit identifying services providing care to trauma patients, an audit of complex need patients within major trauma centres, and a feasibility study for post-discharge patients who require specialist rehabilitation.

 The National Vascular Registry (NVR) aims to improve the quality of care for patients undergoing different vascular procedures.
 It will examine care related to the repair of Abdominal Aortic Aneurysms, carotid endarterectomy among stroke patients, and interventions for peripheral arterial disease.
 The registry is run in collaboration with the Vascular Society of Great Britain and Ireland (VSGBI).
 It forms an essential element of their quality improvement programme and will build on the success of the National Vascular Database.